 Whether you're a daily cyclist or only get your bike out a few times a year, this ride has options for you.
 It's a great event to share with the whole family or with cyclists of varying abilities.
 One route features a scenic off-road bike path option that young families can enjoy.

 We're thrilled to have Bart's Homemade as our ice cream partner for this event.
 Bart's has been making delicious ice cream right here in the Connecticut River Valley since 1976.
 The Bart's truck will be on site at Unity Park and we'll be scooping some of our favorite flavors at each rest stop.

 While some may disagree, a diet of only ice cream is not the best health choice.
-So, we've engaged the chefs from The People's Pint to prepare a summer-fresh lunch using the best local ingredients from valley farms and producers.
-Mid-summer is the perfect time to pick the best Pioneer Valley corn and other local produce.
-You'll find delicious, fresh-from-the-field foods such as fire grilled corn on the cob, New England maple potato salad, cranberry chicken salad and Tuscan pasta with sweet basil and Heirloom tomatoes on the table at Unity Park on July 29th.
-You'll also find another valley favorite, Real Pickles, our locally-delicious dill pickles.
+So, we've engaged local chefs to prepare a summer-fresh lunch using the best local ingredients from valley farms and producers.
+You'll find delicious, fresh-from-the-field foods from Red Fire Farm in Montague and Real Pickles, our locally-delicious dill pickles produced in Greenfield.